SUP3RIA/Atlantr/3.0/Windows Builds/readme.md

 Freezed to .exe with Pyinstaller.

-Progressbar removed due to performance on Windows!
+Gevent is slower on Windows btw